dandi/dandi-hub/README.md

 Preflight checklist:

  - Ensure the correct AWS profile is currently enabled, `echo $AWS_PROFILE` should match the desired entry in `~/.aws/credentials`
+TODO(asmacdo) probably this needs to be added to JupyterhubProvisioningRole?
  - Make sure your IAM has permissions to run spot `aws iam create-service-linked-role --aws-service-name spot.amazonaws.com`
- - If you are spinning up a new instance, make sure that you don't have old tfstate in the working dir.

 WARNING: Amazon Key Management Service objects have a 7 day waiting period to delete.
-Be absolutely sure that tfstate is up to date before running.

-`./install.sh`
+If there is a problem with tfstate and KMS fails due to a duplicate resource, the workaround is to change/add a `name` var to the tfvars (and mark the existing KMS for deletion).

+`./install.sh <env>`

 Occasionally there are timeout and race condition failures.
 Usually these are resolved by simply retrying the install script.